Salesforce Commerce Cloud B2C Commerce Cartridge operational overview

 Assigning structured metadata to product assets

-The B2C Commerce cartridge requires you to define structured metadata fields in Cloudinary, as shown in the following table.
+The B2C Commerce Cartridge Initial upload of catalog assets job creates the required structured metadata fields in Cloudinary, as shown in the following table.
+These fields are then populated automatically with relevant values for the uploaded assets.
 You can then set the metadata on each asset to control, for example, where it's positioned in the Product Gallery and whether it's the main image for the product, etc. You can also use metadata in customized templates, for example, using the sfcc-gallery-position value to determine main and alternate images on mouseover.

 Important